Available Fellowships

 Travel Grants and Exchange Fellowships for Study Abroad

-Six travel grants for study abroad are available in any of the fields in which The Huntington’s own collections are strong and where the research will be carried out in libraries or archives outside of the United States or Canada, especially those in the United Kingdom, continental Europe, or Latin America.
+Six travel grants for study abroad are available for research that will be carried out in libraries or archives outside of the United States or Canada, especially those in the United Kingdom, continental Europe, or Latin America.

-We also offer nine exchange fellowships with Corpus Christi, Jesus, Linacre, Lincoln, and New Colleges, Oxford; Trinity Hall, Cambridge; Trinity College Dublin/Marsh’s Library; the University of Durham; and the John Rylands Research Institute and Library at the University of Manchester (funding available starting Aug.
-22).
-The intention is to encourage projects that can be developed both in The Huntington’s collections and in archives across the world.
+We also offer nine exchange fellowships with Corpus Christi, Jesus, Lincoln, and New Colleges, Oxford; Trinity Hall, Cambridge; Trinity College Dublin/Marsh’s Library; the University of Birmingham; the University of Durham; and the John Rylands Research Institute and Library at the University of Manchester.

 Eligibility for Travel Grants and Exchange Fellowships: Doctoral candidates who have advanced to candidacy (ABD) at the time of the application deadline, faculty members, and other postdoctoral scholars.
 Applicants must be based in North America.